 The map breaks down the methods customers use to find out when buying a vehicle and what factors are beneficial.

 It provides companies with great insights into the avenues customers use to find out about the solutions they offer.
-It even makes it easy to find out what is most popular with them.
+It even makes it easy to find the most popular with them.

 Example 5: Customer Journey Product Plan